3dnsfw/kemono-scraper/docs/src/content/docs/help/troubleshooting.md

 1. Using `--maxPosts` to limit downloads
 2. Downloading to an external drive
-3. Compressing files after download
+3. [Compressing files after download](/Kemono-Scraper/usage/compression/) to save 30-50% disk space

 ---